rmelick-muon/fprime/docs/Design/packet-structure.md

 * Best way to include source code links in this documentation
 * How did I get to `Serializable.cpp` from the method call `buffer.serialize(`
 * How to find usages of the `logOut` port within the `SignalGen` components like `SG1`?
+* Could we standardize `ComBuffer`, instead of its format being up to the senders?